 Certificates let you log on safely to MITnet and the internet, and identify you to various MIT websites.

 - You can use your certificates immediately.
 However, some websites may not recognize you for a few hours to two days after you register for your account.

 - Certificates expire every year on July 31, which means you'll need to renew them at least that often.
 Install them on each browser for each computer or device you will use to access certificate-protected sites.

 Step 4: Familiarize yourself with your MIT email account

 Visit owa.mit.edu to begin using web-based email and setting up your preferences.

-If you'd prefer to use a desktop email program, check out Exchange.
+If you'd prefer to use a desktop email program, IS&T recommends Outlook.

 On or after your start date

 Step 2: Secure your devices, data, and identity

 Unfortunately, MIT is a target for cyber criminals.
 Protect yourself from cyber attacks by taking the necessary steps.

 Step 3: Create a backup plan for your data

 Don’t wait for a hard drive crash or software glitch to ruin your research and lesson plans.
 Set up a data backup plan now and avoid a meltdown later.